 Getting to Taipei

-Taipei is around 3 and half hours from Bangkok by air.
+Taipei is around 3 and a half hours from Bangkok by air.
 I use NokScoot airlines, a company I’d never heard of.
 It’s a budget airline based out of Thailand, flying from Don Mueang (DMK) airport.
 I was pleasantly surprised.
 I can’t vouch for other flights on their network but the large passenger jet (777-300) which flew us to Taipei was very comfortable.
 I had extra legroom on both legs of the trip.
-Again, I’m not sure if this was a once off or a regular feature.
-The air crew was very pleasant and I have only good things to say about the actual flights.
+Again, I’m not sure if this was a one-off or a regular feature.
+The aircrew was pleasant and I have only good things to say about the actual flights.
 The flights are often very cheap.
 I paid less than US$130 for the return trip.

 Taipei’s airport does have pretty good Wifi everywhere unlike Bangkok’s Don Mueang DMK and Suvarnabhumi, BKK airports.
 So if you need to catch up on work it’s a good spot to spend a few hours while you wait for your flight.